-The present study was proposed by the National Heart, Lung, and Blood Institute when it became apparent that transfusion of blood and blood components was a mechanism of transmission of the etiologic agent of AIDS.
-Patients with congenital Anemias were selected for study because, unlike hemophiliacs (whose transfusional requirement is met in most instances with pooled products), they receive whole blood and unpooled components, enabling investigation of immunologic and virologic changes associated with these products, including those related to AIDS.
-The subsequent identification of HTLV-III as the etiologic agent of AIDS offers the opportunity to investigate the extent to which these changes may be attributable to infection with this virus.
+The present study was proposed by the National Heart, Lung, and Blood Institute when it became apparent that transfusion of blood and blood products was a mechanism of transmission of the etiologic agent of AIDS.
+The goal was to define the natural history of immunologic changes so frequently seen in hemophiliacs, and suspected of being related to AIDS.
+The identification of HTLV-III as the etiologic agent of AIDS offers the opportunity to investigate the extent to which these changes may be attributable to infection with this virus.